Go SDK tutorial, times10 function

 • Lines 20-22 You use randomness to call the function with many random values (between 0 and 500).
 Previously, you called the function with hardcoded values but now you will pass the function random values and test that the output is always even.
 This approach is more powerful but makes Sometimes Assertions necessary – now you must test that you are passing the function odd values, whereas previously the tests were hardcoded so you were certain that you were passing it odd values.

-You will now instrument your project using the Go instrumentor.
+You’ll now need to instrument your project using the Go instrumentor.
 The instrumentor has two user modes.
 You decide to use the default, which provides both coverage instrumentation and assertion cataloging.

 Step 3: Run the Go instrumentor with assertion cataloging and coverage instrumentation